From Volterra dislocations to strain-gradient plasticity

 In this section we present a short exposition of the modeling of nonlinear elasticity using the geometric formalism of Riemannian geometry.

-\begin{definition} A \textbf{$d$-dimensional elastic body} is a triplet $(\M,\g,Q)$, where $(\M,\g)$ is a connected, $d$-dimensional Riemannian manifold, possibly having a Lipschitz boundary; $Q$ is a global section of $\SO(\g,\euc)\subset T^*\M\otimes\R^d$, where $\euc$ is the Euclidean metric on $\R^d$.
+\begin{definition} A \textbf{$d$-dimensional elastic body} is a pair $(\M,\P)$, where $\M$ is a connected, $d$-dimensional manifold, possibly having a Lipschitz boundary, and $\P$ is a global non-degenerate section of $T^*\M\otimes\R^d$ (i.e., an $\R^d$-valued one-form).
 A \textbf{configuration} of the elastic body is a map

 into the ambient Euclidean space. \end{definition}